LearnWeb3DAO/MEV-Theory/README.md

 <Quiz questionId="41da4c35-5b68-4e4d-be8b-4fc97042971b" />

 ## What is MEV?
-In a nutshell, it's the concept of extracting value (profit) by making certain types of transactions on chain that are not block rewards themselves.
+In a nutshell, it's the concept of extracting value (profit) by making certain types of transactions on-chain that are not block rewards themselves.
 Originally, it started happening because miners had control over which transactions they'd like to include in a block, and in which order.
 Since when creating a block, miners can include, exclude and change the transactions of the block as they wish, this means they can favor some transactions as compared to others and gain some additional profits by doing so.
 Note that we are talking about miners right now but things will change after [the merge](https://ethereum.org/en/upgrades/merge/).

 Typically, MEV happens when a certain transaction must be included in a certain block (usually the current block) to actually be profitable.
 Additionally, it sometimes may also need to be in a specific place in the block - for example buying a highly contested NFT drop right after the contract gets deployed, within the same block the contract was deployed, unlike us normies who wait at least until the next block so Metamask recognizes the contract as having been deployed before it sends a transaction out by which time gas price may have gone up significantly.

 ## MEV Extraction
 In theory, MEV could only be extracted by miners, and this was true in the early days.
 With miners having control over block production, they could guarauntee for themselves the execution of a profitable transaction, and just not include the transaction in the block if it didn't turn out to be profitable.
 Today, however, a large portion of MEV is extracted by independent network participants referred to as `Searchers`.
-We will learn more about exactly what they do, but in a nutshell they run complex algorithms to find opportunities for profiting on chain and have bots to automatically submit those transactions to the network.
+We will learn more about exactly what they do, but in a nutshell they run complex algorithms to find opportunities for profiting on-chain and have bots to automatically submit those transactions to the network.

 Miners still continue to get a portion of the MEV profit made by searchers, as searchers generally tend to pay very high gas fees to try and ensure their transaction is included in the block.
 We'll look at some example cases shortly.

 <Quiz questionId="66588d2f-ecfb-40c2-af1b-a0ee014c8ffd" />

 ## Searchers
 `Searchers` are participants which are looking for opportunities to make profitable transactions.
 These are generally regular users, who can code of course.
 Miners get benefited from these `Searchers` because "Searchers" usually have to pay very high gas fees to actually be able to make a profitable transaction as the competition is very high.
 One example that we studied was DEX Arbitrage in our flash loan example.
 While arbitrage could be done manually, the chances of you succeeding at doing that are miniscule.
-Searchers run bots to detect arbitrage opportunities on chain, and automatically submit transactions to make profit from such opportunities.
+Searchers run bots to detect arbitrage opportunities on-chain, and automatically submit transactions to make profit from such opportunities.
 Since arbitrage is one of the most common examples of MEV, searchers typically end up paying 90% of their profit to miners in gas fees to be included in the block.

 This had led to the rise of research in the field of **Gas Golfing** - a fancy word for making minor optimizations to smart contracts and execution to try to minimize gas cost as much as possible, which allows Searchers to increase their gas price while lowering the gas fees thereby ending up with the same amount of total ETH paid for gas.